-The Chartered Institute of Library and Information Professionals
+The Library and Information Association

 By getting to grips with information literacy you'll acquire a useful and very transferable set of skills that will help you not only in your future career but in everyday life.
 These pages are designed to introduce you to information literacy and give you a solid grounding in the basics.
 To understand the scope of information literacy and how it can help with assignment writing, take a look at the pdf document below:

 We've based our guidance on SCONUL's Seven Pillars of Information Literacy model, splitting information literacy into six* components: identifying, scoping, planning, gathering, evaluating and managing (see the menu on the left) Alongside our own guidance and advice we'd trawled the web for some of the best information literacy videos out there.